Cannabis FAQ · New York City

 Where can I legally smoke cannabis in NYC?

 Wherever tobacco smoking is permitted, outside, on sidewalks, in private residences with permission.
-Smoking is prohibited in indoor workplaces, schools, hospitals, public housing, and within 100 feet of a school entrance.
+Smoking is prohibited in indoor workplaces, schools, hospitals, public housing, and near school grounds.
 Some hotels restrict smoking; check before lighting up.

 Can I drive after consuming cannabis?